Verizon DSL Router Caught Red-Handed !

 side.
 For me, once I locked things down with static IPs, the double-NAT

-been stable for 6 months or more.
-However, I like the simplicity
+been stable for 6 months or more, so double-NAT with port forwarding

 - Someone asked, "What makes you think material posted on your page